Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 ## Winner Criteria
 The criteria that Readers and Judges will use to evaluate each entry.
 All entries submitted are deemed to be role-playing games, and they will be judged on the following merits:

- - **Actionable.** The entry should contain enough description to play the game.
+ - **Actionable.** The entry should contain enough information to play the game.
  - **New and Overlooked Stories.** The entry should encourage its players to tell a new kind of story, a story that has often been overlooked, or a familiar story from a new perspective.
  - **Engaging.** The game should inspire the reader with ideas and questions.
 It should make the reader want to play this game as soon as possible.